uwdub/web-dub/_seminars/_template.md

 #     "Sieg 233"
 #     "StartUp Hall Meeting Room"
 #
+# - if custom text is required for the title
+#   - title_override_seminar_page:
+#
-# - if custom text is required for location, two override fields can be used
+# - if custom text is required for location
 #   - location_override_calendar:
 #   - location_override_seminar_page:
 #
 # - if the default layout is to be completely overridden
 #   - text_override_seminar_page:
+#
 #
 # title:      "Title in Quotes: Because Colons Cause Errors"
 # location:   "HUB 334"
 #
 # abstract:   |